Terms and conditions

 3 (a) COVID-19

 If you (or anyone you have been in contact with in the last seven days) have any of the symptoms of COVID-19 (a high temperature, cough, loss of taste/smell) you must inform your driving instructor.

 You will be asked to confirm you are free of COVID-19 symptoms before you get into the car at the beginning of the lesson.

 You will be asked to use hand sanitiser before you get into the car.
 If you refuse, the lesson will not go ahead but you will be charged.

 If your lesson is cancelled at short notice because of suspected COVID-19, you will not be charged but you cannot have another lesson for 14 days.
 If you are due to have a driving test in that period, it will not go ahead unless you have a negative COVID test.

 All surfaces in the car that have been touched will be cleaned in-between lessons.

 4. Payments and cancellation

-All payments for driving lessons must be made by bank transfer at least 24 hours before the lesson is due to start.
-Cash is NOT accepted for health and safety reasons.
-Failure to pay in advance will result in your lesson being cancelled.
+All payments for driving lessons can be made by bank transfer at least 24 hours before the lesson is due to start or by cash on the day.

 We will do everything possible to ensure that your lessons start and finish on time, but we reserve the right to cancel, postpone or change lesson lengths and start/finish times under certain circumstances (e.g., dangerous weather conditions, traffic disruption).
 In the event of postponement any fees paid in advance will be carried forward.